Dr Joseph Nolan

 NOLAN Joseph 14 home-bio.jpg

-Joseph Nolan has been hailed “as one of the great organists of our time” (ABC Radio National), “indisputably one of the world’s finest organists” (Limelight, Australia), “for his miraculous playing” (BBC Radio 3 Record Review), “for his towering technique, vivid virtuosity, and inspired interpretive insight’’ (Gramophone, UK), and “as the Australian counterpart of Cameron Carpenter here in the USA—an organist with absolutely phenomenal keyboard technique’’ (Fanfare, USA).
+The award-winning British-Australian Organist, Joseph Nolan, has been hailed “as one of the great organists of our time” (ABC Radio National), “indisputably one of the world’s finest organists” (Limelight, Australia), “for his miraculous playing” (BBC Radio 3 Record Review), “for his towering technique, vivid virtuosity, and inspired interpretive insight’’ (Gramophone, UK), and “as the Australian counterpart of Cameron Carpenter here in the USA—an organist with absolutely phenomenal keyboard technique’’ (Fanfare, USA).

 Arguably best known for his recordings of the complete organ works of Widor, Joseph’s Widor cycle has been awarded two Gramophone Critics Choice, innumerable five-star reviews in the major music magazines, and benchmark status in Gramophone, New York’s The Criterion, MusicWeb International and ClassicalSource.
 The disks have been broadcast on BBC Radio 3, Pipedreams USA, Radio France, Radio Sweden, and ABC Classic, amongst others.